.avif)

 It depends on the number of lights and the accessibility of your ceiling.
 For a typical room with 4 to 6 lights and attic access above, the install usually takes about half a day.
 Larger projects or rooms without attic access may take a full day.
 We always try to be efficient and clean up after ourselves so there's minimal disruption to your home.
 Check out our recessed lighting service page or contact us for a free estimate.

 Absolutely.
 Adding outlets, dedicated circuits, and upgrading your electrical capacity is one of the most common things we do.
-Whether you need a dedicated 240-volt outlet for a dryer, a new circuit for a home office, or additional outlets in a room that never has enough, we can handle it.
-All new circuit work requires a permit in Maricopa County, and we take care of the entire process from start to finish.
+Whether you need a dedicated 240-volt outlet for a dryer, a new circuit for a home office, a dedicated line for your microwave, or additional outlets in a room that never has enough, we can handle it.
 See our full list of electrical services or request a free estimate.

 Look for someone who is licensed, bonded, and insured.
 In Arizona, you can verify a contractor's license on the Arizona Registrar of Contractors (ROC) website.
 Read their Google reviews and pay attention to patterns in the feedback, not just the star rating.
 Ask if they offer free estimates and flat-rate pricing so you know what you're paying before work begins.
 Make sure they pull permits for jobs that require them.
 And trust your gut.
 If someone is pushy, vague about pricing, or can't answer your questions clearly, move on.
 At The Wire Guy Electric, our ROC license number is 340400 and you can verify it anytime.